 - Consider working with an attorney for help with your claim.
 If your insurance claim has been denied, an attorney may be able to help you conduct a more thorough investigation into the initial incident and provide additional evidence to the insurance carrier that could reverse their decision.
 Additionally, if the insurance carrier has operated in bad faith, an attorney will be able to examine the claim, prove that this is the case, and help individuals move forward with their original insurance claim as well as the bad faith claim against the insurance carrier.

 An insurance claim denial is not the end of the road.
-This just means that you need to find a car accident attorney to help you handle every aspect of your claim.
-There is no harm in seeking a free consultation related to your claim move forward.
+This just means that you need to find an Albuquerque accident attorney to help you handle every aspect of your claim.
+There is no harm in seeking a free consultation related to your claim moving forward.